 • Working through misunderstandings.

-• Positive impact of your leadership.
+• Positive impact of your working in teams.

 • Delivering bad news or coping with grief alongside others.